Restoration Hardware Faucets Review & Rating Updated: 4/28/21

 The rapid expansion eroded the company's profitability.
-It was rescued in 2008 when it was bought out and taken private by Catterton Partners which, by closing stores and increasing catalog and internet sales, boosted earnings to the point that it could again be taken public again as Restoration Hardware Holdings, Inc. in November 2012.
+It was rescued in 2008 when it was bought out and taken private by Catterton Partners which, by closing stores and increasing catalog and internet sales, boosted earnings to the point that it could again be taken public as Restoration Hardware Holdings, Inc. in November 2012.
 The Delaware company now trades on the New York Stock Exchange.
+It reported a net income of $276 million on sales of $2.6 billion in 2019.
 Mr. Gordon is no longer active in the management of the company.

-The primary operating entity appears to be Restoration Hardware, Inc. a wholly owned subsidiary of Restoration Hardware Holdings, Inc. Other subsidiaries include RH US, LLC which owns most of the intellectual property (trademarks, copyrights, etc.) of the related corporations, Restoration Hardware Canada, Inc., Restoration Hardware International, Inc. and Michaels Furniture Company, Inc., all of which are headquartered at the same Corte Madera, California address.
+The primary operating entity is Restoration Hardware, Inc. a wholly-owned subsidiary of Restoration Hardware Holdings, Inc. Other subsidiaries include RH US, LLC which owns most of the intellectual property (trademarks, copyrights, etc.) of the related corporations, Restoration Hardware Canada, Inc., Restoration Hardware International, Inc., and Michaels Furniture Company, Inc., all of which are headquartered at the same Corte Madera, California address.

 Mr. Friedman worked his way up at Gap and later became the CEO of up-scale retailer of Williams-Sonoma.
 He joined Restoration Hardware in 2001 when it was near bankruptcy and is widely credited with turning it into one of the nation's most successful high-end furniture retailers.